Welcome to the English Department at Moorpark College

 - demonstrate critical thinking skills in oral and written discussion of assigned readings.

-- identify and assess the main idea of essays and write clear, relevant responses in informal journal entries and formal essays.
+- identify and assess the main idea of essays and write clear, relevant responses in informal journal entries and formal essays with a clear statement of thesis, focus, or controlling idea

 - HONORS: demonstrate critical thinking in class participation and expository writing assignments related to substantial readings in select primary sources, perhaps involving book-length selections of non-fiction centered on one particular focus or theme.